AV Mazzega Thousand Moons Chandelier

 This chandelier is Carlo Nason’s version of the famous Murano discs chandeliers, named Thousand Moons.

-It is always said that Gino Vistosi designed these lamps with bigger discs, but all of the light producers on the Murano island made them.
+It is always said that Gino Vistosi designed these lamps with bigger discs, but it is a hoax.
+Almost all of the lighting producers on the Murano island made them.
 It was a big hit and they were made for more than 50 years.
 Few are marked or have a label.
 The largest producer was AV Mazzega.

 Today (2019) new chandeliers are in production.
 Also spare discs can be ordered.
 But if it has to be certain colours, it is obviously more difficult to produce them.